Edmondchong/Edmond_Project_3/README.md

 ### ⚠️The "Complete Project" – with full training pipelines (k-fold, training & more) is KEPT PRIVATE to prevent unauthorized copying on the PUBLIC INTERNET.

-### 🤝 Full access can be HAPPILY shared 'Upon Recruiter Request' to showcase my Full-Stack AI & LLM skills.
+### 🤝 Full access can be HAPPILY shared 'Upon Recruiter Request' to showcase my Full-Stack AI skills.

 ### 👉 Try the live demo here: https://edmondsproject3-rosebupmvbyfrwxz5u2dxk.streamlit.app/